 Much of our work in Southeast Asia focuses on linking conservation with livelihoods.

-In southern Cambodia, at Bokor National Park, we have been helping the villagers of O Toch enhance their livelihoods, pilot forest restoration and conserve rare NTFPs species.
+In southern Cambodia, at Bokor National Park, between 2008 and 2010, we were helping the villagers of O Toch enhance their livelihoods, pilot forest restoration and conserve rare NTFPs species.

 We have assisted in setting up a community protected area within the park divided into a utilisation zone where sustainable harvesting is managed by the local community and a conservation core zone, where harvesting is not allowed.

 In Vietnam we have been conserving medicinal plants alongside traditional herbalists by establishing reintroduction plots in Bavi National Park.
 We aim to use this model to implement similar community-based projects in Tamdao National Park